 |Kubernetes shares the data volume within the container pod.
 An abstraction allowing the containers to share data within the same pod is called Kubernetes volumes.
 Volumes work like other directories that are created and can be removed along with the pod they are included in.||In Docker, the volumes can be created along with the containers or separately.
 Generally, Docker data volumes are directories that are shared within containers.
 When containers using the data volumes are deleted, still the data volumes survive.
 But the volumes are created locally in a node.
 So for global volumes, volume plug-ins supported by Docker Engine is used.|

-Containers are becoming more popular because of the cloud-dependent services.
+Containers are becoming more popular because of cloud-dependent services.
 So this technology is highly recommended to be adopted.
 Kubernetes vs Docker can perform many of the same services.
 But different approaches may be required for certain details.
-A developer should know each of the software to make the decision for the right container orchestration for their organizations.
+So a developer should know each of the software to make the decision for the right container orchestration for their organizations.

 This has been a guide to Kubernetes vs Docker.
-Here we also discuss the Kubernetes vs Docker key differences with infographics, and comparison table.
+Here we also discuss the key differences with infographics and comparison table.
 You can also go through our other suggested articles to learn more –